almostahexagon2/lri/vocabulary.md

 ### "e"
 When "e" is used at the end of a word or compound, it makes it an adverb.
 To say the word "adverb" use "namo e".
 The word for a manner or way is "ejo".

-### "o"
-When "o" is used at the end of a word or compound, it makes it an noun.
-To say the word "noun" use "namo o".
-The word for thing is "ojo". "-ojo" means "thing of".
-For example, "stelojo" is a physical star, like our sun, while "stelo" (is a common esperanto name), only represents the shape of a star.

 ## Grammical words
 ### ex
 "ex" is the equivlant of "(w)h*" in english. "ex" is most often used without an ending because it can be inferred from context, however endings can still be used.
 "Aq djelu exo?" means "You are doing what?".
 "Aq exu?" means the same thing.
-"Aq ju exa?" means "You are whaty."
-Think about it like.
-"What adjectives can describe you?"
+"Aq ju exa?" means "You are whaty?".
+Think about it like "What adjectives can describe you?".

 ### i
 "i" means and.
 `ix havu pjuko i muko.`
 `I have book and food.`
 "i" can be used to combine subjects, verbs, objects or sentences.

+Note: Sometimes it can be spelled "y", usually found in kirisu-sa's writings. "y" and "i" mean the same thing.

 ### xau
 "xau" means xor.